rosdec/gif-talkr/README.markdown

 ## Caveat: same-domain origin

 The gif has to be on the same domain (and port and protocol) as the page you're loading.
+In the directory img there is a sample image took from imgur.

 The library works by parsing gif image data in js, extracting individual frames, and rendering them on a canvas element.
 There is no way to get the raw image data from a normal image load, so this library does an XHR request for the image and forces the MIME-type to "text/plain".
 Consequently, using this library is subject to all the same cross-domain restrictions as any other XHR request.